Killing of Kate Steinle: Accused

 José Inez García Zárate (or Juan Francisco López-Sánchez), of Guanajuato, Mexico, is an illegal immigrant who was deported from the U.S. a total of five times, most recently in 2009.
 He was on probation in Texas at the time of the shooting.
 He had seven non-violent felony convictions.
 When he was apprehended, discrepancies in García Zárate's age had him listed as 45 years old by police, but as 52 in jail records.

 García Zárate arrived in the U.S. sometime before 1991, in the same year he would be convicted of his first drug charge in Arizona.
 He worked in Washington state in roofing and construction, and would also be convicted three times for felony heroin possession and manufacturing narcotics.
 Following another drug conviction and jail term in Oregon, the U.S. Immigration and Naturalization Service (INS) deported García Zárate in June 1994.
 However, García Zárate returned to the U.S. within two years and was convicted again of heroin possession in Washington state.
-He was sebsequently deported for the second time in 1997.
+He was subsequently deported for the second time in 1997.

 On February 2, 1998, García Zárate was deported for the third time, after reentering the U.S. through Arizona.
 United States Border Patrol caught him six days later at a border crossing, and a federal court sentenced García Zárate to five years and three months in federal prison for unauthorized reentry.
 Immigration and Customs Enforcement (ICE), successor of the INS, deported García Zárate in 2003 for his fourth deportation.
 However, he reentered the U.S. through the Texas border and got another federal prison sentence for reentry before being deported for the fifth time in June 2009.